Unleash/unleash/website/docs/user_guide/environments.md

 - an environment type
 - a list of projects to clone configurations in

-You must also decide whether you want to clone the user permissions to the new environment or ... [what do you do here? what's the option?]
+You must also decide whether you want to clone the user permissions to the new environment or to make it a fresh environment where only an admin or editor of the selected projects can make changes.
+You can always add permissions later, using [Custom Project Roles](../user_guide/rbac#custom-project-roles).

+In order to clone an environment, you can follow the [How to clone environments](../how-to/how-to-clone-environments.mdx) guide.

 Once created, the new environment works just as any other environment.